What is a ColecoVision ?.

 Many of the known games include Donkey Kong, Zaxxon, Lady Bug, Popeye, Burger Time, Galaxian, Gyruss, Gorf, and many many more.

 There now is over 200 games for ColecoVision and there still developing games for it, even today by people who love their passion for this gaming console.
-ColecoVision was in production from 1982 until 1983, maybe 1984.

-In order to connect ColecoVision to a LCD / TeleVision could you only choose between the RF signal or an RGB later version.
+In order to connect ColecoVision to a LCD / Television could you only choose between the RF signal or an RGB later version.

-Many were dissatisfied with the RF signal and someone found out that you could disassemble the machine apart
+Many were dissatisfied with the RF signal and someone found out that you could disassemble the machine apart and draw a direct video out which gave a noticeably better picture.

 You can also chose to let other upgrade your ColecoVision with better picture, better Joysticks, pause feature etc.